kevinhermawan/swift-llm-chat-openai/README.md

 }
 ```

+To learn more about structured outputs, check out the [OpenAI documentation](https://platform.openai.com/docs/guides/structured-outputs/introduction).

-## Donations
+## Support

 If you find `LLMChatOpenAI` helpful and would like to support its development, consider making a donation.
 Your contribution helps maintain the project and develop new features.

 - [GitHub Sponsors](https://github.com/sponsors/kevinhermawan)
 - [Buy Me a Coffee](https://buymeacoffee.com/kevinhermawan)

-Your support is greatly appreciated!
+Your support is greatly appreciated! ❤️

 ## Contributing